 The Trust maintains an allowance for losses in its mortgage investment portfolio.
-The provision for loan losses is increased by a provision for mortgage investment impairment charged to income and reduced by write-offs during the year.
+The allowance for loan losses is increased by a provision for mortgage investment impairment charged to income and reduced by write-offs during the year.
+Impairment losses are determined using a 3-stage approach based on the change in credit risk from inception.